GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 ### Update Site Registration

 The `update_site_registration` method can be used to update an existing client in the OP.
-Fields like Authorization redirect url, post logout url, scope, client secret and other fields, can be updated using this method.
+Fields like Authorization Redirect URL, Post Logout URL, Scope, Client Secret and other fields can be updated using this method.

 **Required parameters:**

 - client_name: (Optional) Client application name
-- contacts: (Optional) User's email Id
+- contacts: (Optional) User's e-mail ID
 - authorization_redirect_uri:  (Optional) URL which the OP is authorized to redirect the user after authorization.
 - post_logout_uri: (Optional) URL to which the RP is requesting that the End-User's User Agent be redirected after a logout has been performed.
-- connection_type_value: (Optional) 'oxd port number' for oxd-server type and 'oxd-https-extension url' for oxd-https-extension  type
+- connection_type_value: (Optional) 'oxd port number' for oxd-server type and 'oxd-https-extension URL' for oxd-https-extension  type
 - connection_type: (Optional) 'local' for oxd-server and 'web' for oxd-https-extension
-- protection_access_token: Generated from get_client_token method (Optional, required if oxd-web is used)
+- protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-web is used)

 **Request:**